raghavkedia/CS308_SLogo_IDE/design.md

 ###Richard

-* Implementing processes to display and update back-end data in the GUI
+* Implement processes to display and update back-end data in the GUI

 * Allow the user to interact with the program through console and buttons

+###Raghav

+* Implement Backend Manager to communicate with Frontend, work on Parser